 Source: U.S. Bureau of Labor Statistics, 2021

-Included in the interior design careers list of many serious professionals are advanced degrees.
-A master’s degree or a doctorate will allow them to gain recognition in the field.
+Included in the interior design careers list of many serious professionals are advanced degrees, which come as career advancement options for interior designers.
+A master's degree or a doctorate will allow them to gain recognition in the field.

 More than three in 10 industrial engineers work in the manufacturing sector and more than two in 10 are self-employed (U.S. Bureau of Labor Statistics, 2021).
 Their main task is to develop products with the users in mind.
 They typically work with engineers when designing and evaluating different tools, equipment, and devices.